Resolution Methods

 Thus begins a series of correspondence with ever increasing allegations and demands made by both sides.
 Whilst the initiating solicitor, and quite possibly the responding solicitor too, intended to resolve the dispute through the exchange of correspondence, the result is usually a greatly increased level of confrontation that places the two neighbours further apart than they were at the beginning of the dispute.

-In some cases I have known the solicitors to each seek Counsel's Opinion (i.e the advice of a barrister) on the legal strengths and weaknesses of a client's position before they suggest appointing an expert to advise on the true position of the boundary as indicated by the deeds and by any relevant extrinsic evidence.
+In some cases I have known the solicitors to each party seek Counsel's Opinion (i.e. the advice of a barrister) on the legal strengths and weaknesses of a client's position before they suggest appointing an expert to advise on the true position of the boundary as indicated by the deeds and by any relevant extrinsic evidence.
 Perhaps this is because the solicitor doesn't know any trusted experts who can advance everyone's understanding of the boundary (or of other pertinent issues).
 In my view it is essential to consult an expert prior to consulting a barrister, as barristers need an expert's interpretation of the evidence before they can assess the strengths and weaknesses of the legal arguments that may be appropriate to the particular case.
 Sometimes, expert opinion may be all that is needed to resolve the dispute.
 And, surely, experts charge less than barristers?

 If they are unable to achieve a settlement of the dispute by their own efforts, some solicitors will suggest, whether or not they have obtained expert's and counsel's opinion, that the clients engage in one form or other of Alternative Disputes Resolution (ADR).
-A good solicitor will suggest this at an early stage, thereby keeping his fees as low as possible.
+A good solicitor will suggest this at an early stage, thereby keeping his client's expenses as low as possible.
 ADR methods are discussed below.

 Other solicitors may suggest that the dispute is taken to court to be tried: they may be forced to do this if ADR has been attempted and has failed to result in a settlement of the dispute.
 Courts are discussed below.